-After your diagnosis, you might have read up on your condition and now have questions or concerns.
+After your diagnosis, you might have read about your condition and now have questions or concerns.
 You might need to talk this through with your specialist.
 This will give you the chance to ask any questions that have come up since your first appointment.
 It can help to take someone with you to your appointment, and to write down any questions you have.

 You aren't satisfied with the suggested treatment

-You might hear about other possible treatments from other people with cancer.
-This might be at the hospital or a local support group.
-There is also often information about new treatments in the news.
-These treatments often sound better than other treatments.
+You might hear about different treatments from other people with cancer.
+This might be at the hospital or a support group.
+There is often information about new treatments in the news.
+These often sound better.
 You might wonder why your doctor hasn't offered you that treatment.

 This might make you feel less confident about the treatment you are going to have.
 Talk to your doctor or specialist nurse if you feel like this.
 They can explain to you why a specific treatment is best for you and whether there are any other options.
 After you have spoken to them and if you still feel unsure, ask your doctor to refer you for a second opinion.